ACO SUPPORT

 ACO SUPPORT THAT GETS RESULTS

-Reducing Total Cost of Care and creating new Medicare billing events for your member clinics is your ACO primary mission.
-But the increasing administrative burdens have created an environment of financial uncertainty and lower or no shared savings distributions for member clinics.
+Creating Total Cost of Care savings and shared savings distributions for your members and their providers is your ACO’s primary mission.
+But increasing administrative burdens have lead to an environment of financial uncertainty.

 Top-Performing ACOs Should Only Utilize the Services of Top-Performing Professionals.

 How much money has your ACO invested in the systems and processes (and people) that help to optimize results?
-What is the annual ROI to your member clinics?
+What is the annual ROI to your members?
 And what are you doing to create an increase in ROI?

-Many ACO executives boast about their cost of care, Quality Scores, robust risk adjustment, cost savings, abstract coding teams, QA audit teams, care coordination, and provider education.
-But now they need new and significant value to show their Board and member clinics.
+Many ACO executives boast about their cost of care savings, Quality Scores, care coordination, and caree management, and more.
+But now, they need new and significant value to show their Board and members.

-Our ACO Support platform is the solution.
-It provides the expertise ACOs need and all services are tailored to the ACO and their member clinic's specific needs, which can change from one year to the next.
+Our ACO Support platform provides the expertise your ACO needs, and all services are tailored to your ACO and members specific needs, which can change from one year to the next.

 - MACRA Optimization (QPP & MIPS)